dishithag/pwck-mimic/README.md

 3. After successful compilation, execute the program: ./lab3

-4.Follow the program's instructions to enter the names of the passwd and shadow files you wish to validate.
+ 4. Follow the program's instructions to enter the names of the passwd and shadow files you wish to validate.

 ## **Space and Time Complexity**